SIX STORIES FOR SIX YEARS: SYRIA ANNIVERSARY PHOTOGRAPHY PROJECT

-Save the Children commissions renowned photographer Nick Ballon and conceptual artist Alma Haser to produce striking 3D photographs and animations, visualising the devastating mental health crisis amongst Syrian children.
+Save the Children commissions renowned photographer Nick Ballon and conceptual artist Alma Haser to visualise the devastating mental health crisis amongst Syrian children.

 For interviews with Nick Ballon or Alma Haser, please contact Sasha Nicholl at S.Nicholl@savethechildren.org.uk / +44(0)7737 050412